danidz96/expensify-app/README.md

-# indecision-app
+# expensify-app

-My first application with react.
+Aplication made with react and redux